 OMG!!!
 I’m not wonder woman.
-And if you read this it’s probably because you’re not superman or woman either.
-When everything goes well, we have this tendency to feel invincible but then something happens and we get stuck.
-For me, like for many of you in this beginning of 2018, it was the flu.
+And if you are reading this, it’s probably because you’re not superman or woman either.
+When everything goes well, we have this tendency to feel invincible…but then something happens and we get stuck.
+For me, like for many of you, in the beginning of 2018, it was the flu.
 What was it for you?
 A cold, sinus infection, stomach bug….
-One day, everything was normal, maybe I was not 100% but good enough and the next day I was lying in my bed with zero energy and way too much fever to function.
-After two weeks feeling sorry for myself, I finally feel good enough to reflect about what was the gift in that.
+One day, everything was great, maybe I was not 100%, but good enough!
+And the next day I was lying in my bed with zero energy and a fever tot high to function.
+After two weeks feeling sorry for myself, I finally feel good enough to reflect about what the gift was in that.

 1- Be grateful

 I’m grateful for my health.
 I’m grateful that my body is strong enough to recover from a virus in only two weeks.
-I’m grateful I was able to see a doctor and even though the only message she gave me was: “you have the flu, stay in bed, drink and wait”, I’m grateful for modern medicine and being born at an age and time when most of us don’t die from the flu anymore.
+I’m grateful I was able to see a doctor and even though the only message she gave me was: “you have the flu, stay in bed, drink and wait,” I’m grateful for modern medicine and being born at an age and time when most of us don’t die from the flu.

 Positivity, attracts positivity.